panozzaj/local-leanpub/README.markdown

 preview the book contents.
 You can add your own custom steps to the build process to generate or insert images.

-Here is an example (local Pandoc on the right, Leanpub preview on the bottom):
+Here is an example (local Pandoc on the top, Leanpub preview on the bottom):

+Pandoc:

 ![Pandoc Sample](http://ajp-github.s3.amazonaws.com/pandoc%20sample.png)

+Leanpub:

 ![Leanpub Sample](http://ajp-github.s3.amazonaws.com/leanpub%20sample.png)

 ## Installation